-Statewide fruit and vegetable evaluation tools are brief dietary assessments.
-Programs reaching adolescent participants (middle school/high school) will utilize the 9-item dietary assessment component of the National Youth Risk Behavior Survey (YRBS) developed by the Centers for Disease Control and Prevention.
-Programs reaching adults will use one of two tools selected by MFF: a 10-item survey developed by the National Cancer Institute or a 6-10 item (6 pre and 10 post) questionnaire adapted from the Food & Physical Activity Questionnaire and Centers for Disease Control and Prevention Health-Related Quality of Life Measures.
-All surveys assess recent (1-4 week) fruit and vegetable intake and have been validated in a wide range of populations.
-The surveys will be administered before and after the period of active program intervention and will request demographic information and other non-identifiable items (middle initial, day and month of birth) so that pre- and post-surveys can be matched by individual.
+All surveys assess recent (1-4 weeks) fruit and vegetable intake and have been nationally validated in a wide range of populations.
+The surveys will be administered before and after the period of active program implementation and will request demographic information and other non-identifiable items (middle initial, day, and month of birth) so that pre-/post-surveys can be matched by individual.